Gold lower, silver higher | WTOP

-NEW YORK (AP) — The September gold contract on the New York Mercantile Exchange closed today at $1,193.00 an ounce — down 60 cents.
-The current silver contract on the “NYMEX” closed at $14.08 an…
+The September gold contract on the New York Mercantile Exchange closed today at $1196.20 an ounce — down $10.00.
+The current silver contract on the “NYMEX” closed at $14.27 an ounce — up five cents.

-NEW YORK (AP) — The September gold contract on the New York Mercantile Exchange closed today at $1,193.00 an ounce — down 60 cents.
+The September gold contract on the New York Mercantile Exchange closed today at $1196.20 an ounce — down $10.00.

-The current silver contract on the “NYMEX” closed at $14.08 an ounce — up a penny.
+The current silver contract on the “NYMEX” closed at $14.27 an ounce — up five cents.

 Copyright © 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.